 Parish Music Program

-The current Music List contains the choral repertoire for all Solemn Masses through the end of Christmastide (the Feast of the Baptism of the Lord), 2021, as well as information about the St. Cecilia Guild, our Friends of Music program.
+The current Music List contains the choral repertoire for all Solemn Masses for the Spring of 2021 (Winter Ordinary Time through the Solemnity of the Sacred Heart), as well as information about the St. Cecilia Guild, our Friends of Music program.
 Archived Music Lists from years past are available here.

 A Worship Leaflet is printed for all of the Parish’s sung liturgies.